Super ShowDown (2019): Reception

 Jason Powell of Pro Wrestling Dot Net wrote that "the show was uneventful and felt longer than it actually was."
 The first six minutes of the main event "was the only portion of the show that lived up to the billing of this event being on par with WrestleMania", but then the main event ended in a "really bad" manner.
 Powell remarked that it was "strange" how the Lucha House Party were protected by the disqualification match finish, but were steamrolled by Sullivan after the match.
 Powell described Balor-Andrade as "decent and yet unmemorable".
 Meanwhile, the Usos-Revival tag match on the pre-show was "quick and solid".

 Mike Tedesco of WrestleView stated that Super Showdown was "just a show with a bad main event" that featured an "awful" ending.
 For the other matches, Tedesco felt the battle royale "absolutely stunk" due to the overcrowded ring; Strowman-Lashley was "nothing special", Rollins-Corbin was "basic", but Balor-Andrade was "awesome".
 HHH-Orton was "a little too long", and would have been better if it had "been cut in half".

 The main event was heavily criticized.
 NXT superstar Matt Riddle criticized Goldberg, calling him "the worst wrestler in the business" and "unsafe, dangerous and a liability to everyone else".
 However, pro wrestlers Mark Henry and Ric Flair defended the participants.
 Flair said both of them had a bad match due to not being regular wrestlers and Goldberg came out of retirement.
 Henry said "both deserve better than that", since Goldberg ended the match despite his concussion.
 Goldberg called his match against Undertaker "the perfect storm of crappiness", while Undertaker himself called it "a disaster".
 Dave Meltzer, during the Wrestling Observer Radio, said that "Most of the people knew they shouldn't have gone" and some of them knew the booking would be "horrible".
-Samoa Joe, who wrestled in the battle royal, called the match "a chaotic scene" and said of the temperature, "It was quite the inferno in that ring."
+Samoa Joe, who wrestled in the battle royal, called the match "a chaotic scene" and said of the temperature, "It was quite the inferno in that ring".

 The event was named "Worst Major Wrestling show" at the 2019 Wrestling Observer Newsletter awards.

 Aftermath

 Following the 50-man battle royal at Super ShowDown, several matches were confirmed for WWE's next event, Stomping Grounds.
 These included a rematch between Universal Champion Seth Rollins and Baron Corbin, a rematch between WWE Champion Kofi Kingston and Dolph Ziggler in a Steel Cage match, a match between Roman Reigns and Drew McIntyre, and a rematch from Money in the Bank between Raw Women's Champion Becky Lynch and Lacey Evans.

-Ali, who participated in the battle royal, donated the money he gained from Super ShowDown to Charity: Water.
+Ali, who participated in the battle royal, donated the money he earned from Super ShowDown to Charity: Water.